Ingka Group acquires Locus! Built for the real world, backed for the long run. Read here>Read the full story>

 • Fragmented visibility that only flags disruptions after an SLA has been breached.

 At first glance, this works in highly stable environments.
-But under the surface, it introduces massive structural inefficiencies.
+However, under the surface, it introduces massive structural inefficiencies.
 Fleets are underutilized because routes are locked before actual daily demand fully materializes.
 Carriers are selected based on static rules, even when cheaper, faster options exist in real time.

 This is not a marginal inefficiency.
 Relying on manual dispatch and static planning can waste up to 20–35% of fleet capacity daily.
+For enterprises managing high-volume operations across retail, FMCG, or e-commerce verticals, that waste translates directly into millions of dollars in avoidable cost annually.

-Also Read: Reducing Logistics Costs with AI Through Orchestration
+Also read: Reducing Logistics Costs with AI Through Orchestration

 Why Static Systems Break Under Modern Pressure